sportiduino/sportiduinoPython/README.md

     python test.py

-You can set port for Linux
+You can run test with port name.
+For Linux

     python test.py /dev/ttyUSB0